nguy/artview/docs/source/script_tutorial.rst

         # put control inside Menu
         menu.addLayoutWidget(control)

-    The only problem here is that you lose the close button for `control`, to over come that menu has the layout sub-menu that allow the user to close components inside the main menu.
+    The only problem here is that you lose the close button for `control`.
+To overcome this deficiency, the menu has a layout sub-menu so the user can close components inside the main menu.

-    Ok, may be you don't want to put components inside menu, your problem is you want to close all windows at once, and not having to close each one.
+    Ok, maybe you don't want to put components inside menu.
+Your problem is that you would like to close all windows at once and not each individually.
-    To get that we use that PyQt closes all children windows of a window when this is closed, so a good police is to pass menu as parent for all other components (components always accept a parent key), for instance
+    For this we leverage the fact that PyQt closes all children instances (windows) of an existing (parent) window.
+A good policy is to pass menu as the parent for all other components (components always accept a parent key)

+    For instance:

     .. code-block:: python